Healthy Homes Assessment Awatoto

 Rental Property Home Assessments Awatoto

-Rental property areas affected by the Healthy Homes Standard in Awatoto include each:
+Rental property areas affected through the Healthy Homes Standard in Awatoto include each:

 • Dining Rooms